Japan Agreement and foreign pension information 106-04038000

 Clam form and processes |

-International Services (CIS) only: CIS will complete the following and attach to the foreign pension claim to send to the agreement country.
+Centrelink International Services (CIS) only: CIS will complete the following or arrange for the following to be completed as necessary and attach the documents to the foreign pension claim to send to the agreement country.
 See Agreement Liaison Detail (ALD) for method of transmission.
-All claims: Australia/Japan Agreement on Social Security Liaison Form (AUS187JP).
-For assistance with creating and completing the liaison form, see: Agreement liaisons, NZ CICs and exchange of information.
-Notes:
+All claims:

 Payment method and Indexation (CPI) |

-The assessment and coding of Japanese pensions may be affected by the Agreement with New Zealand, see New Zealand Agreement and foreign pension information.
-Assessment + Read more ...
-Japanese AGE is:
+The assessment and coding of Japanese pensions may be affected by the Agreement with New Zealand.
+Agreement pension (AGE) is generally: + Read more ...

 Arrears debts and embargo |